The Latest: Netanyahu facing opposition to reported plan for reoccupation of Gaza

-Prime Minister Benjamin Netanyahu has scheduled a meeting with security officials to discuss a possible expansion of Israel's military operation in Gaza after the breakdown of ceasefire talks last month.
+Prime Minister Benjamin Netanyahu Thursday that to destroy Hamas Israel intends to take full control of the Gaza Strip and eventually transfer its administration to friendly Arab forces.
+He said this in an interview with Fox News as the Security Cabinet discussed a possible expansion of Israel’s military operation in Gaza after the breakdown of ceasefire talks last month.

-The meeting could result in an order for the full reoccupation of Gaza for the first time since Israel withdrew soldiers and settlers two decades ago.
-Such a move would be aimed at boosting Israel's security, but is fraught with humanitarian and diplomatic risks.
+Asked in an interview with Fox News if Israel would “take control of all of Gaza,” Netanyahu replied: “We intend to, in order to assure our security, remove Hamas there, enable the population to be free of Gaza.”
+The Security Cabinet would still need to approve such a decision.

-The meeting was scheduled for Thursday evening, but it is not clear if it will lead to any immediate decision.
+Such an order for the full reoccupation of Gaza for the first time since Israel withdrew soldiers and settlers two decades ago would be aimed at boosting Israel's security, but is fraught with humanitarian and diplomatic risks.

 Hamas-led militants killed around 1,200 people, mostly civilians, and abducted 251 in an Oct.
 7, 2023, attack that ignited the war.
 They still hold 50 hostages, around 20 of them believed to be alive.
 Israel’s retaliatory military offensive has killed more than 61,000 Palestinians, according to Gaza’s Health Ministry.